 The Garland Housing Agency administers approximately 1500 vouchers.
 The FSS program originally began with 75 mandatory slots.
-Currently only 6 mandatory slots remain.
 GHA expects to replace participants as slots become available and will service no more than 100 families at a time.

 The following demographics were based on active participants in the Housing Choice Voucher program: